Looking for support for your finance function? Book a time with an expert.

 • Conversely, a longer cycle suggests potential inefficiencies in inventory management, collections processes, or supplier payment strategies.

-For companies in cash-intensive industries like manufacturing or retail, understanding and optimizing the CCC becomes even more critical.
+CCC is even more impactful when it comes to companies in cash-intensive industries like manufacturing and retail.
+Here, understanding and optimizing the CCC is even more essential.

 Cash Conversion Cycle Formula and Components